ognjenstrbanovic/Tableau-Public-Viz/README.md

 ## Citi Bike Analytics

-<mark>This is the beginning of the assignment description...</mark>
+- [ ] This is the beginning of the assignment description...

 ### Before You Begin